-In less than a decade, Torchy’s Tacos has not only become the flagship of the Austin food truck movement, but also built an empire.
+In less than a decade, Torchy’s Tacos built a taco empire.
 How?
-By brilliantly capturing the spirit of Austin’s culture.
+By capturing the spirit of Austin’s culture.
 From the tacos to the smiling pitchfork-wielding devil mascot, Torchy’s simultaneously feels familiar, rebellious, and damn delicious.
-You could say it’s the Matthew McConaughey playing bongos of taco joints.
-Not that we would.

 With locations all over Austin, Houston, Dallas, San Antonio, and now in Denver, the Torchy’s global domination is real.
 Each location has something a little different to offer in its aesthetics.
 But if you want to experience the epicenter of Torchy’s culture, checkout the flagship location on South Congress.